kean/Nuke/Documentation/Guides/image-formats.md

 **Decoding**

 The default image decoder `ImageDecoders.Default` automatically recognized GIFs.
-It creates an image container (`ImageContainer`) with the first frame of the GIF as placeholder and attaches the original image data to the container.
+It creates an image container (`ImageContainer`) with the first frame of the GIF as placeholder and attaches the original image data to the container, so that you can perform just-in-time decoding at rendering time.

 **Encoding**